dantan123/pattern_recognition/README.md

 8. If nbA = 0, remove all points from a that G classifies as A.
 9. If a and b still contain points, return to step 2.

+At this point, a sequence of discriminants are developed, each classifying part of the problem perfectly.
+To construct the overall classifier, a similar algorithm is used:
+1. Let j = 1
+2. If Gj classifies x as class B and naB,j = 0, class B is perfectly classified.
+3. If Gj classifies x as class A and nbA,j = 0, class A is perfectly classified.
+4. Otherwise j = j + 1 and go back to step 2.

 # Acknowledgement:
 The projects were done in collaboration as part of SYDE372 at UWaterloo and involved other annonymous contributors.